vmware-tanzu/tanzu-dev-portal/content/workshops/lab-cnr-serving.md

 weight: 7
 ---

-Cloud Native Runtimes is a serverless solution for running applications on top of Kubernetes, it’s based on the open source project Knative.
+Cloud Native Runtimes is a serverless solution for running applications on top of Kubernetes based on the open source project Knative.

 Cloud Native Runtimes can automatically scale-to-zero, scale-from-zero, and respond to demand with event triggers.
 You can use events and triggers for an incredible amount of customization with all kinds of events and sources.
 You can easily perform blue-green deployments and upgrade apps seamlessly and much more!